spidersddd/puppet-owncloud_app/README.md

 ## Description

 The Puppet owncloud_app is a module that demonstrates an example application model.
-The module contains application components you can use to set up a Owncloud database and a Owncloud application server.
+The module contains application components you can use to set up a Owncloud database, Owncloud application servers, and a HAproxy load-balancer frontend.
 With these components, you can build an Owncloud application stack.

+This module was modeled after the [puppetlabs-wordpress\_app](https://forge.puppet.com/puppetlabs/wordpress_app) module.
+It uses much of the same code and functions.